On Deadly Ground: Plot

 Taft and Masu make their way to Palmer's cabin.
 While gathering supplies, they find his incriminating disk containing proof of Aegis's crimes.
 Otto and three Aegis security guards track the pair back to the cabin.
 Taft ambushes the party, quickly killing all of them.
-Jennings then deploys a squad of mercenaries led by an older man code-named "Stone", but Taft manages to evade the group by killing several of the members with booby traps and blowing up a shack which obliterates a helicopter, effectively finishing their pursuit.
+Jennings then deploys a squad of mercenaries led by an older man code-named "Stone", but Taft manages to evade the group by killing several of the members with booby traps and blowing up a shack, which obliterates a helicopter, effectively finishing their pursuit.

-Taft and Masu collect weapons and explosives and proceed to sneak into the refinery complex.
+Taft and Masu collect weapons and explosives, then sneak into the refinery complex.
 Taft sabotages Aegis 1 by killing the main power and forcing a reboot, then releasing hydrochloric acid gas inside the refinery.
 He then plants a series of C-4 explosive charges onto several oil tanks and in the control room and sets them to a timer.

 Jennings has already arrived at the refinery to check on it when he gets word of Taft's infiltration and orders his henchmen to find and kill him.
 Taft fights and eventually eliminates every opposing mercenary (including MacGruder and Stone) using firearms, a steel pipe, and even burning gasoline.
-He then confronts and corners Jennings, condemning him for his greed and corruption.
-As Jennings attempts to escape, Taft lassos one of his legs with a cable, puts it on a hook and shoots the cable, sending Jennings to his death into a pool of oil sludge below.
-He and Masu then escape the rig just as the hidden C-4 charges detonate, causing a chain of explosions that ravages the entire plant.
+He then confronts Jennings, cornering him and condemning him for his greed and corruption.
+As Jennings attempts to escape, Taft lassos one of his legs with a cable, puts it on a hook, and shoots the cable, sending Jennings to his death into a pool of oil sludge below.
+He and Masu then escape the rig just as the hidden C-4 charges detonate, causing a chain of explosions that ravage the entire plant.
 They flee the exploding refinery in an Aegis truck, escaping as Aegis 1 is torn down by the fire.
 Later, Taft, far from being arrested for industrial sabotage and multiple murders, delivers a speech at the Alaska State Capitol about the dangers of oil pollution and the companies that are endangering the ecosystem.